 Following is a history of Omaha’s North Downtown.

-The first people who lived in this region were Woodland tribal groups who lived up and down the Missouri River before AD 1400.
+The first people who lived in the region making up modern-day North Downtown Omaha were Woodland tribal groups who lived up and down the Missouri River before AD 1400.
 Around that point, the Otoe tribe had a village along a stream called North Omaha Creek that went through North Downtown into the river.

 Jones became the preeminent pioneer settler of Omaha and was locally famous throughout the city’s early history.
 As a surveyor, he laid out Omaha City and named its first and most prominent streets.
 He was one of the first lawyers in Omaha, and served on the first Douglas County Commission and on the first Omaha City Council.
 He was the Speaker of the Nebraska Territory House of Representatives, and the first postmaster in Omaha.
 As a member of the second territorial legislature, he also named several counties across Nebraska.
 He helped found the Omaha Claim Club, and eventually, his law firm and land holdings made him rich and he retired wealthy.